fabiogoma/selinux-nginx-tomcat/README.md

 [root@nginx html]# chown -R root. *
 ```

-Now Let's check again
+Now let's try again
 <p align="center">
   <img src="images/forbidden.png">
 </p>
-:confounded: What can be possibly happening?
-Ok, no reason for panic, here we are going to execute the first command that will use SELinux features to give us a hint
+:confounded: What can be possibly wrong?
+Ok, no reason for panic, here we are going to execute the first command that will use SELinux features to give us a hint.

 ```bash
 [root@nginx html]# ls -lZ